brookmoor/clemea2025-devwks-2478/04-Zeek-Splunk-Telemetry.md

 Let's now configure a Zeek input and Splunk HEC output and see if we can get raw traffic processed into Zeek logs and then appear in the Splunk **Zeek App for Hunting** app.

 All the operations here are done via the UI.
+You can also do it completely via API.
 Here are the steps:

 1. Create an instance of a Zeek input